 But that is just me.
 Discover your own zones for thinking.

-The way I do it is to create a Safari.
-It’s probably more like a guided tour but Safari sounds better.
+What I have been trying to do lately is create a Safari.
+It’s probably more like a guided tour, but Safari sounds better.
 The idea is simple.
-I print out a list of all of the items above and then quickly run through the list and decide which are relevant for the project and which are not.
+I print out a list of all of the items above and then quickly run through the list and decide which are relevant to the project and which are not.
 I then make some comments to help focus my journey.

 The results can then be collated in a journal.